 Mark Ashurst-McGee: Yes, he did.
 Joseph Smith’s private secretary, William Clayton, wrote in his journal on 1 May about the Kinderhook plates and then wrote:

 Prest J. has translated a portion and says they contain the history of the person with whom they were found & he was a descendant of Ham through the loins of Pharaoh king of Egypt, and that he received his kingdom from the ruler of heaven & earth.William Clayton

 Apostle Parley P. Pratt similarly wrote that the Kinderhook plates contained “the genealogy of one of the ancient Jaredites back to Ham the son of Noah.”

 Did William Clayton know what he was talking about?

 Mark Ashurst-McGee: Some apologists have argued against this, but there is every indication that he did.
-Clayton’s journal entry for this day—including his tracing of one of the plates—shows that he was with Smith on 1 May in Smith’s home, personally saw all of the plates there, handled at least one of the plates, and had his pocket-sized journal with him at the time.
+Clayton’s journal entry for this day—including his tracing of one of the plates—shows that he was with Joseph Smith on 1 May in the Prophet’s home, personally saw all of the Kinderhook plates there, handled at least one of the plates, and had his pocket-sized journal with him at the time.

 Mark Ashurst-McGee: Furthermore, given Clayton’s meticulous and matter-of-fact clerical habits, the things he wrote about Smith’s translation and what Smith said are likely accurate.